 If you have unwanted baby gates lying around, there are many ways to give them a new home.
 ShareBaby and Goodwill are two good options, as these organizations accept items in almost new condition.
 When donating items, make sure they are safe for children.
 If you don’t have the space to donate your items, consider donating them to a local Salvation Army or Goodwill.
 These organizations have an extensive list of charities that are always looking for items of baby equipment.
+Best baby gates for fireplaces

 If you’re in the market for a new gate for your home, ShareBaby has some great options to choose from.
-Their versatile gates can fit into any room, with the width up to 50 inches and the height up to 32 inches.
+Their versatile gates can fit into any room, with the width up to 50 inches and a height of up to 32 inches.
 They are also adjustable, so they can be installed in areas with baseboards.
 While the ShareBaby gates come in various styles and colors, the simplicity and ease of use make them the perfect solution.

 If you’re looking for a great gift for a new baby, consider donating to ShareBaby.
 These nonprofits collect and distribute gently-used baby clothing and other essential items for children in need.
 Donating your old baby gear or clothing is easy: just bring it along to an upcoming event or contact ShareBaby to arrange a pickup for your donation.
 Remember, though, to keep your donations clean.
 Items with stains or missing parts are not accepted.